Trump rejects author's accusations, calls self 'stable genius'

 White House officials and Trump's high-profile supporters have launched an effort to raise doubts about Wolff's credibility.
 White House spokesman Sarah Sanders said earlier in the week that the book includes "mistake after mistake after mistake."

-(Additional reporting by William Schomberg in London; Editing by Lisa Von Ahn and Bill Trott)
+(Additional reporting by James Oliphant in Camp David, Maryland; Editing by Lisa Von Ahn and Bill Trott)